Emergency hazards in housing association and council homes

 - What if your landlord does not deal with an emergency properly?

-What counts as an emergency hazard?
+What is an emergency hazard?

 Emergency hazards are problems with repairs or conditions in your home that are likely to cause you or anyone who lives with you serious harm unless they are fixed in 24 hours.